Results of the 5th workshop here: https://www.agrocultures.org/results-of-the-5th-workshop-in-oxford-31-jan-02-feb-2020

-This two-day workshop seeks to bring together established and early-career academics, activists and doctoral students in the social sciences to engage in an interdisciplinary discussion reflecting on cross-scale transformations.
+This two-day colloquium seeks to bring together established and early-career academics, activists and doctoral students in the social sciences to engage in an interdisciplinary discussion reflecting on cross-scale transformations.
 Through dynamic cross-disciplinary interactions, the event will engage participants and help to set the agenda for future work in the interlocking study of the trajectory of development and of socio-cultural diversity in areas of rapid agricultural expansion and politico-economic transitions.

 The first day will include talks from distinguished academics, political leaders and international activists, who will debate the main politico-economic and socio-ecological challenges, as well as discuss policy failures and future prospects.
 Attendance on the first day will require registration and attract a fee (to help to cover venue and catering services).
 More details will be announced in due course on the Agrocultures website.

-The second day will comprise three papers sessions to examine the contestations and negotiations that undergird ‘agrocultural’ frontiers.
+The second and third days will comprise three papers sessions to examine the contestations and negotiations that undergird ‘agrocultural’ frontiers.
 The sessions will be moderated by the speakers from the previous day and will be followed by an interdisciplinary round table.